-Bible Study (Mission Lessons)
+Bible Study (study)

 Our church established the Strategic Global Mission Oversight Committee (SGMOC) to help us develop a strategy for mission.
 This committee has already led us to make some key decisions that will enhance our mission work and channel our efforts more effectively.